The Most Common IRA Lending Investment FAQs

 Yes, this is called bonus interest, or a kicker.
-Example: The loan agreement may read that the borrower will pay X% plus 20% of profits.
+Example: The loan agreement on the IRA lending investment may read that the borrower will pay X% plus 20% of profits.

 What happens if the borrower secured the loan with an asset (such as property) and then defaults on the loan?